 Step 3 – Install MySQL Server

-Now install MySQL server and other dependency packages.
+Then install the MySQL server and other dependency packages.

 The installer generated a temporary password for MySQL root user and copied to log file.
 You can find this password using the below command.